 Victoria Falls is a unique spot to visit.
 Surprisingly easy to reach, it offers the visitor stunning, dramatic landscapes, up close encounters with animals, a chance to experience some thrilling adventurous activities and has easy access to other destinations in Africa.
 As a choice for a safari trip, it is a perfect destination to include it all.
 We specialise in tailor made packages including Mosi-Oa-Tunya National Park Safaris, riverside lodges, Zambian culture and onward travel.

 We offer the world famous Royal Livingstone Express, an evening safari through the bush and onto the bridge including a 5star dinner buffet, in the grand old style of Rhodes and his contemporaries.

 The actual waterfalls of the Victoria Falls divide the nations of Zimbabwe and Zambia.
-Both have formed settlements on either side of Victoria Falls and river banks and both make a living out of tourism, wildlife, international visitors and the trade that passes the bridge between the towns and nations.
+Both have formed settlements on either side of Victoria Falls and her Zambezi river banks and both make a living out of tourism, wildlife, international visitors and the trade that passes the bridge between the towns and nations.

 Zambian Safaris in the south of the nation are not as high brow as some of their Tanzanian equivalents, but there is a real feeling of being in Africa here.

 We specialise in tailor made Southern Zambian Safaris.
 You can combine these with a safari in South Luangwa National Park if needed.
 With a mix of attractions Zambia has so much to offer the visitor.